How hot is it in the West? Let us count the ways

 4. Power is being knocked out

-Power outages have been reported in California's central valley, the Bay Area and parts of Southern California during the last few days.
+Power outages have been reported over the last few days in California's Central Valley, the Bay Area and southern parts of the state.

-As temperatures increase, more people use air conditioners, which uses a lot of electricity and can strain the power system.
+As temperatures increase, more people turn on air conditioners, which use a lot of electricity and can strain the power system.

 5. Roads buckle under the heat